Deco+ by Click Litehouse: Antique Brass & Satin Chrome Wiring Accessories for Trade

 Wrapping Up

 We stock both the antique brass and satin chrome variants across sockets, switches, FCUs, media modules, and plates at electricalwholesaler.uk.
-If you’re not sure which modules you need for a specific configuration, give us a shout — it’s easier to spec it right before the order than to sort a mismatch on site.
+If you’re not sure which modules you need for a specific configuration, give us a shout — it’s easier to get it right before the order than to sort a mismatch on site.